Oncomelania hupensis: Subspecies

 There are 4 subspecies of Oncomelania hupensis in China: hupensis, robertsoni, tangi and guangxiensis.

 Genetic confirmation of these four Chinese subspecies: Based on shell form, biogeographical and allozyme data, Davis et al. (1995) distinguished 3 subspecies of the Oncomelania hupensis in mainland China.
 However, Zhou et al. (2008) separated the Oncomelania hupensis guangxiensis out from Oncomelania hupensis tangi based on allozymes and amplified fragment length polymorphism (AFLP), which was verified recently by Li et al. with internal transcribed spacer (ITS) and 16S fragments.

 Genetics

-It may also be possible that continuous control efforts, such as routine molluscicides in China, which have been used to control snails for about fifty years, might have imposed some effect on population genetics of these snails.
+It is believed that continuous control efforts, such as routine molluscicides in China, which have been used to control snails for about fifty years, might have imposed some effect on population genetics of these snails.

-The complete mitochondrial genome of Oncomelania hupensis has been released in 2010.
+The complete mitochondrial genome of Oncomelania hupensis was released in 2010.

 Habitat

 It is seasonally amphibious species which lives in lakes and on marshy ground.

 The habitats of Oncomelania hupensis in the middle and lower reaches of the Yangtze River include lake/marshland regions and hill regions, both of which have extensive physical connections with the Yangtze River through channels or in low floodplains beside the Yangtze River.
 With frequent floodings of the Yangtze River, snails in these habitats can be dispersed and subsequently deposited widely in various localities.
 The accumulation of mixed sources of snails can then generate genetically diversified populations of snails, leading to the existence of various haplotypes.

 In Sichuan and Yunnan provinces in the upper reaches of the Yangtze River, Oncomelania hupensis robertsoni are distributed in mountainous areas, and are not subjected to flood influence as much as in the middle and lower reaches of the river.
 It is interesting to see that a relatively lower number of haplotypes were found in this region as compared with Oncomelania hupensis hupensis.
 It appears likely that there has been certain degree of isolation for these mountainous populations.